chrismjohnston/Cyber-Security-Resources/ISC2_CC_Notes.md

 # Non-repudiation
 This is a way to prove that a user performed or did not perform an action.
 It ensures that people are held responsible for the transactions they participate in online.

+# Risk Management
+First, we need a definition of  risk.
+It is  a measure of the extent to which an entity is threatened by a potential circumstance or event.
+It is often expressed as a combination of:
+1. the adverse impacts that would arise if the circumstance or event occurs,  and
+2. the likelihood of occurrence.

+Information security risk reflects the potential adverse impacts that result from the possibility of unauthorized access, use, disclosure, disruption, modification or destruction of information and/or information systems.
+This definition represents that risk is associated with threats, impact and likelihood, and it also indicates that IT risk is a subset of business risk.